ngxs/store/docs/concepts/select.md

 To create a lazy selector all that you need to do is return a function from the selector.
 The function returned by the selector will be memoized automatically and the logic inside this function will be evaluated at a later stage when the consumer of the selector executes the function.
 Note that this function can take any number of arguments (or zero arguments) as it is the consumer's responsibility to supply them.

-For instance, I can have a Lazy Selector that will filter my animals to the provided type.
+For instance, I can have a Lazy Selector that will filter my pandas to the provided type of panda.

 ```TS
 @State<string[]>({